Skip to main content

 • payment_id: The failed payment’s ID.

-• token_amount: The returned amount of token from the prior POST /payments/balances endpoint call.
+• token_amounts: The returned amount of token from the prior POST /payments/balances endpoint call.

 • recipient_address: The address to withdraw the tokens to, usually the owner’s wallet.

-• Next call the confirm withdraw endpoint (POST /payments/withdraw/confirm) with the same parameters passed to the prior API call along with the newly created owner_signature.
+• Next call the confirm withdraw endpoint (POST /payments/withdraw/confirm) with the same parameters passed to the prior API call along with the newly created owner_signature, withdraw_account, and payload (set to the withdraw_authorization string from the withdraw response).
 This signature will be executed onchain automatically and transfer the assets.

 Example Withdrawal Signature Request

-The following is an example withdrawal signature request on EVM chains using EIP-712 which is returned from the POST /payments/withdraw API endpoint.
+The POST /payments/withdraw endpoint returns a signature_type field indicating the required signature method.
+When signature_type is EIP712, the withdraw_authorization is a JSON string to parse and sign using signTypedData.
+When signature_type is EIP191, sign the withdraw_authorization string directly using signMessage.
+The following is an example EIP-712 withdrawal signature request on EVM chains, returned from the POST /payments/withdraw API endpoint.
 The owner of the payment will generate a signature using their private key in order to confirm a withdrawal.

 {